Topplehawk/i3wm-gruvbox-rice/README.md

 This is the customized version
 # ![gruv](https://github.com/user-attachments/assets/cefec775-6222-4320-a4d6-9fa320fbaf28)

-Other backgrounds that looks great witth gruvbox can be found at https://gruvbox-wallpapers.pages.dev
+This wallaper and others that looks great witth gruvbox can be found at https://gruvbox-wallpapers.pages.dev which is where i reccomend downloading it from.

-In a short time you should be able to find my wallpaper on the gruvbox wallpapers page which can be found at the link above.

-I will update this once it can be found at the gruvbox wallpapers site.

-This wallpaper can also be found in the main branch of this repo.

 ### VIFM